Monoamine oxidase B: Animal models

-Inhibition of MAO-B in rats has been shown to prevent many age-related biological changes such as optic nerve degeneration, and extend average lifespan by up to 39%.
+Treatment with selegiline, an MAO-B inhibitor, in rats has been shown to prevent many age-related biological changes, such as optic nerve degeneration, and extend average lifespan by up to 39%.
+However, subsequent research suggests that the anti-aging effects of selegiline in animals are due to its catecholaminergic activity enhancer actions rather than MAO-B inhibition.

 Effects of deficiency in humans

-While people lacking the gene for MAO-A display intellectual disabilities and behavioral abnormalities, people lacking the gene for MAO-B display no abnormalities except elevated phenethylamine levels in urine, raising the question of whether MAO-B is actually a necessary enzyme.
-Newer research indicates the importance of phenethylamine and other trace amines, which are now known to regulate catecholamine and serotonin neurotransmission through the same receptor as amphetamine, TAAR1.
+While people lacking the gene for MAO-A display intellectual disabilities and behavioral abnormalities, people lacking the gene for MAO-B display no abnormalities except elevated phenethylamine levels in urine.

 The prophylactic use of MAO-B inhibitors to slow natural human aging in otherwise healthy individuals has been proposed, but remains a highly controversial topic.

 Selective inhibitors

 Species-dependent divergences may hamper the extrapolation of inhibitor potencies.